dongzhang84/Study_Notes/Statistical_Review.md

 **Normality**：The residuals of the model are normally distributed.

 **Homoscedasticity:** The residuals have constant variance at every level of x.

+Another version:

+**1. Linearity:** The relationship between  X and  Y must be linear.

+Check this assumption by examining a scatterplot of x and y.

+**2. Independence of errors:** There is not a relationship between the residuals and the Y  variable; in other words,  Y is independent of errors.

+Check this assumption by examining a scatterplot of “residuals versus fits”; the correlation should be approximately 0.
+In other words, there should not look like there is a relationship.

+**3. Normality of errors:** The residuals must be approximately normally distributed.

+Check this assumption by examining a normal probability plot; the observations should be near the line.
+You can also examine a histogram of the residuals; it should be approximately normally distributed.

+**4. Equal variances:** The variance of the residuals is the same for all values of X.

+Check this assumption by examining the scatterplot of “residuals versus fits”; the variance of the residuals should be the same across all values of the x-axis.
+If the plot shows a pattern (e.g., bowtie or megaphone shape), then variances are not consistent, and this assumption has not been met.

 For example: